MtFloveU/WhoUnfollowedMeOnTwitter/README.md

 - Sign in to your Twitter account in Chromium

-- Install and enable [twitter-web-exporter](https://github.com/prinsss/twitter-web-exporter) script in Tampermonkey
+- Install and enable [twitter-web-exporter](https://github.com/prinsss/twitter-web-exporter) v1.2.0 in Tampermonkey

 - Expend the menu of twitter-web-exporter